eliotstock/host/README.md

 * `git config --global credential.helper 'cache --timeout=604800'`
 * `git config pull.rebase false`

 Push any changes to the script up for next time.
+If there are no changes, do a push anyway just to get the Github password into the cache.

+Open [github.com](https://github.com) in a browser and sign in, using 2FA.

 ### Gnome config